StephenBanbury/jekyll-blank-template/_posts/GAM740/2019-10-05-week-two-envisioning.markdown

 The **Sowenna** project is likely to be based around the idea of a beach environment.
 The young people invovled in the CAMHS project have put forward what they would like - one, or maybe two, have been completed or are close to completion, whilst the one remaining is the beach environment.
 It's easy to start envisioning a product armed with this information.

-**Shelter Box** have not stipulated any specific equiment must be used.
+**Shelter Box** have not stipulated any specific equipment must be used.
 They seem open to exploring my own suggestions, which would probably be for the Oculus Quest, seeing as
 1. I have purchased one and this is what I would like to use
 2. it is relatively inexpensive as no powerful computer is required and
 3. it is untethered and therefore not limited to specific spacial requirements in the same way as 'standard' headsets.